The Siurana: Anatomy of an Extraction

 A long-standing problem

 It all began with the Riudecanyes reservoir.
-Built in 1916 in the Baix Camp, it soon proved insufficient to supply agriculture and the towns of the area — particularly Reus.
+Built from 1907 in the Baix Camp and in service from 1918, with a planned capacity of 3.2 hm³, it soon proved insufficient to supply agriculture and the towns of the area — particularly Reus.
 The solution found was to look to the neighbouring basin: the Siurana, a river that rose in another comarca.

 How much water is actually diverted?